bmullan/CIAB.Full-Mesh.VPN.Wireguard.FRR.BGP.VXLAN.Internet.Overlay.Architecture/docs/index.md

 #### Step 14

-Start up the CIAB Mesh VPN Internetworking Overlay on each/all Nodes SSH into each of your Nodes and start both Wireguard and FRR on all Nodes using the appropriate CIAB MESH VPN utility bash script from those you copied to each node previously in Step #4 In each Node execute:
+Start up the CIAB Mesh VPN Internetworking Overlay on each/all Nodes SSH into each of your Nodes and start both WireGuard and FRR on all Nodes using the appropriate CIAB MESH VPN utility bash script from those you copied to each node previously in Step #4 In each Node execute: